Kerala govt orders probe into children singing RSS song onboard newly inaugurated Vande Bharat | Politics

 - India

-Kerala government on Sunday ordered a probe into the reported act of the Southern Railway making school students sing an RSS song onboard the newly inaugurated Vande Bharat Express from Ernakulam to Bengaluru.
+The Kerala government on Sunday ordered a probe into the singing of an RSS song by school students onboard the newly inaugurated Vande Bharat Express from Ernakulam to Bengaluru, even as union ministers strongly justified the incident, saying it is a patriotic song.

 General Education Minister V Sivankutty instructed the Director of Public Instructions (DPI) to conduct inquiry and submit a report in this regard.
 In a statement issued by the minister's office, Sivankutty said the government views the incident with utmost seriousness.

+The opposition Congress continued to slam the incident and demanded action against the school authorities for allowing children to be used for ''communal purpose''.

+However, the school management strongly defended the act of children singing the particular song, saying that its message is ''unity in diversity'' They also sought to know what was communal about it.

-Politicisng children at government events and using them to promote the communal agenda of any particular group is a violation of constitutional principles, he said.
+Announcing the probe, Sivankutty said politicising children at government events and using them to promote the communal agenda of any particular group is a violation of constitutional principles.

 ''The Director of Public Instructions (DPI) has been directed to immediately conduct an inquiry and submit a report,'' he said.